Reliable Detections of Atmospheres on Rocky Exoplanets with Photometric JWST Phase Curves: Results

 \subsection{Detecting Atmospheres with Day-side F1500W and F1280W Emission}

-Figure \ref{fig:compare_delta_atmos_emission_names} shows the difference in emission between the F1500W and F1280W filters for each of our modelled planets, normalised by the emission from a black-body in the F1500W filter.
-As described above, this difference is almost constant for the bare-rock surfaces, but can vary for the modelled atmospheres, generally due to the CO$_{2}$ absorption feature in the F1500W bandpass. \citet{ih2023constraining} investigates this in detail for TRAPPIST-1 b, showing how some atmospheric compositions produce differences in the emission in these filters, but that these would be hard to conclusively detect with the observational precision of TRAPPIST-1 b.
+Figure \ref{fig:compare_delta_atmos_emission_names} shows the difference in emission between the F1500W and F1280W filters for each of our modelled planets, normalised by the F1500W emission from a black body.
+This difference is almost constant for the bare-rock surfaces, but can vary for the modelled atmospheres, generally due to the CO$_{2}$ absorption feature in the F1500W bandpass.

-Our modelling in Figure \ref{fig:compare_delta_atmos_emission_names} reaches a similar conclusion for TRAPPIST-1b -- only a small subset of atmospheres have a detectable difference in the relative emission in these two filters.
-However, some other planets with a higher signal-to-noise ratio have more readily detectable differences in emission.
-Inspecting Figure \ref{fig:compare_emission} shows that these differences are strongest for a subset of the CO$_{2}$ atmospheres with 1 ppm CO$_{2}$.
-For higher concentrations of CO$_{2}$, the atmospheric opacity increases in the F1280W bandpass as well as the F1500W bandpass, and the difference in emission between them decreases. \citet{ih2023constraining} found a similar result, where the two filters did not have a detectable difference in emission when there was either too little or too much CO$_{2}$ in the atmosphere.
-This metric does not generally identify H$_{2}$O-dominated atmospheres, as its opacity is similar in both filters (Figure \ref{fig:all_albedo_spectra}).
+Our modelling in Figure \ref{fig:compare_delta_atmos_emission_names} reaches a similar conclusion for TRAPPIST-1b -- only a subset of atmospheres have a detectable difference in the relative emission in these two filters.
+Some other planets with a higher signal-to-noise ratio have more readily detectable differences in emission.
+Figure \ref{fig:compare_emission} shows that these differences are strongest for a subset of the CO$_{2}$ atmospheres (1 bar with $10^{3}$ ppm CO$_{2}$, and 1 bar with 1 ppm CO$_{2}$).
+For the highest concentrations of CO$_{2}$, the atmospheric opacity increases in the F1280W bandpass as well as the F1500W bandpass, so the difference in emission between them decreases.
+This metric does not generally detect H$_{2}$O-dominated atmospheres, as its opacity is similar in both filters (Figure \ref{fig:all_albedo_spectra}).
 In all cases, the results are similar whether the atmospheres have heat redistribution or not, because the emission in the bandpasses of both filters changes by a similar fraction when heat is redistributed.